 Exciting times ahead

-I live with this disease (….and it’s consequences) and do not feel like I’m dying of it.
-Moreover, I most certainly do not see myself as a ‘terminal’ cancer patient, particularly as I’ve now been living with it for almost 8 years.
-Rather, I like to focus on how I can live better with it.
+I now live with this disease (….and it’s consequences) and do not feel like I’m dying of it.
+Moreover, I most certainly do not see myself as a ‘terminal’ cancer patient, particularly as I’ve now been living with it since 2010.

 Thanks for reading